actionsflow/actionsflow/docs/triggers/poll.md

 - `itemsPath`, optional, if the API's returned JSON is not a list and is instead an object (maybe paginated), you should configure `itemsPath` as the key that contains the results.
 Example: `results`, `items`, `data.items`, etc...
 The default value is `undefined`, which means the API's response should be a list.

 - `deduplicationKey`, optional.
 The poll trigger deduplicates the array we see each poll against the id key.
-If the id key does not exist, you should specify an alternative unique key to deduplicate.
-If neither are supplied, we fallback to looking for `guid`, `key`, if neither are supplied, we will hash the item, and generate a unique key
+If the id key does not exist, you should specify an alternative unique key to deduplicate, you can use path format, like: `id`, `data.id`, `item.data.key`, If neither are supplied, we fallback to looking for `key`, if neither are supplied, we will hash the item, and generate a unique key

 - `shouldIncludeRawBody`, optional, `boolean`, the default value is `false`, if `true`, then your use the whole body as you need.
 For example: